DonnieTD/Liminal/ReadMe.md

 The Universe owns time and history.

 The Universe:
-- owns the sequence of Worlds
+- owns the full World timeline
 - knows which World is current
 - advances execution by creating new Worlds
 - allows backward traversal for analysis